50417/EvoSL-Tool/README.md

 EvoSL-Tool is modular framework that can systematically search for Simulink repositories without human intervention.
 The framework can extract projects' associated issues, pull request, commit information and forked repositories.
 The framework can be used to enlarge the [EvoSL](https://zenodo.org/record/7806457) dataset with new Git repositories in the future.

-The tool also mines element (i.e., block, lines, configuration, ports, mask) level changes of Simulink model versions.
+The tool also mines element (i.e., blocks, lines, configuration, ports, mask) level changes of Simulink model versions.
 The tool can be used to extract element level change data of Simulink models that are stored and versioned on GitHub.

 The EvoSL-Tool can be obtained [here](https://zenodo.org/record/8111020)